TeamAPS404/PDF_Parser/README.md

 ## Codefiesta project
 This is a project made for Codefiesta.
 It is a PDF parser that can be used to parse pdf files such as FIR reports and converts it into a JSON format.
+A PDF parser, or PDF scraper, is a tool that extracts data from PDF documents.

 ## Installation
 To run this on your local system, you should have python and VS code installed.
 Afterwards, you need to install a python library known as PyMuPDF.
 With this library, we can access pdf files.
 Open your command window and type the following command.